-The peak polarized intensity of the source (columns (5) and (6) of our catalog, see Table 2) is corrected for polarization bias following George et al. (2012).
-We used the rms at the peak pixel location of the source detection to calculate the S/N (columns (7) and (8) of our catalog).
-Columns (9) and (10) of our catalog show the RMs of the sources.
+The peak polarized intensity of the source (Cols.
+5 and 6 of our catalog, see Table 2) is corrected for polarization bias following George et al. (2012).
+We used the rms at the peak pixel location of the source detection to calculate the S/N (Cols.
+7 and 8 of our catalog).
+Columns 9 and 10 of our catalog show the RMs of the sources.
 The RM synthesis was run with the parameters described in Sect.
 2.3.
 A parabola was fitted around the peak to improve the precision of the RM measurement.
-The error in the RM was calculated as the RM resolution divided by twice the S/N of the detection (Brentjens and de Bruyn 2005).
+The error in the RM was calculated as the RM resolution divided by twice the S/N of the detection (Brentjens & de Bruyn 2005).
 We note that the RM measurements presented in Tables 1 and 2 for the reference source 02 differ because of the different RM synthesis parameters used for the polarized angle correction (see Sect.
 3) and the default data processing (see Sect.
 2.3).